anynines/a9s-kubernetes-training/website/docs/kubernetes/10-basics/20-namespaces.md

     kubectl config set-context k8s-training --namespace k8s-training --cluster=staging.a9s.io --user staging.a9s.io

-Note: Your cluster may have a different *clustername* and *username*.
+Note: Your cluster may have a different *cluster name* and *username*.
 You can obtain both pieces of information using the following command:

     kubectl config view